 The CAP Report

-Since its publication in 2017, the CAP Report has been taught as part of the Planning curriculum at several universities.
+The CAP Report was originally published 2017.
+It has been taught as part of the Planning curriculum at several universities.
 It has been copied by other municipalities and inspired changes in the International Building Code.
 Of its 30 ideas, nearly half have been implemented by the City of Seattle, and others have given rise to work in cities from Portland, Oregon to Tampa, Florida.

 Download the CAP Report